Agriculture and wide-open skies define life in Dimmitt

 Emergency care, groceries and coffee shops near Broadway

 Plains Memorial Hospital is on the north side with 24-hour emergency care.
 Lowe’s Market is off of U.S. Route 385, locally known as Broadway.
 The thoroughfare is also lined with eateries, from pizza and burger chains to locally owned Mexican restaurants.
 As for pick-me-ups, West Texas Cafe and Jessie’s Cafe work to keep the community caffeinated.
-History buffs can call to schedule a tour at the Castro County Historical Museum, home to antique farm equipment and vintage photos of Texan history.
+History buffs can schedule a tour at the Castro County Historical Museum, home to antique farm equipment and vintage photos of Texan history.
 In the 1940s, the U.S. built hundreds of prison camps nationwide, one of which was in Hereford, 20 miles away.
 The Dimmitt museum has images of Camp Hereford and a replica of a chapel built by Italian prisoners of war to memorialize those who died.

 State and U.S. highways offer regional connectivity